 The service itself is a celebration of the life of the one who died while still leaving space for grief and sorrow.
 We believe that all people are a gift from our Creator, and all people are received into the arms of our loving God when they die.
 That is why the church is decorated in the traditional Easter white, and the priest wears white.
 The Paschal candle lit at baptism is also lit at funerals, tying together the cycle of life and death and life again.

 The clergy at St. Paul's will gently work with you to honor the life of the one you loved in the most appropriate way.
 Perhaps that means a funeral or memorial service at the church, at another location, or something simple at the graveside or where cremains are distributed.

-Please note due to the pandemic, we have slightly changed some policies for funerals in church are suspended and there are strict rules we have to follow in regards to outdoor graveside services.
+Please note due to the pandemic, we have slightly changed some policies for funerals in church are suspended and there are rules to follow in regards to outdoor graveside services.
 Please contact the clergy with any questions you may have.